 Zinc reacts with sulfuric acid to produce hydrogen.
 The reaction is catalysed by copper.
-The rate of reaction can be compared by means of the rate of production of hydrogen gas bubbles.
+In this practical, students can compare the rate of reaction (with and without copper) by means of the rate of production of hydrogen gas bubbles

 This is a quick and easy experiment that can be done individually or in pairs.

-a Put a few pieces of granulated zinc into each of the three test-tubes.
-Try to have approximately the same amount in each test-tube.
+- Put a few pieces of granulated zinc into each of the three test tubes.
+Try to have approximately the same amount in each test tube.

-b Add 5 cm3 of dilute sulfuric acid to test-tube 1.
+- Add 5 cm3 of dilute sulfuric acid to test tube 1.
 Note the rate of production of gas bubbles.

-c Add a few copper turnings to test-tube 2.
+- Add a few copper turnings to test tube 2.
 Make sure they are in contact with the zinc.
 Add 5 cm3 of dilute sulfuric acid and note the rate of production of gas bubbles.

-d Add 5 cm3 of dilute sulfuric acid to test-tube 3.
+- Add 5 cm3 of dilute sulfuric acid to test tube 3.
 Then add about 1 cm3 of the copper sulfate solution using a dropping pipette.
 Note the rate of production of gas bubbles.
 Note what happens to the colour of the copper sulfate solution.
 Note what happens to the surface of the pieces of zinc.

 Zinc + Sulfuric acid → Zinc sulfate + Hydrogen